Cantara/maven-infrastructure/zulu9/README.md

 www.azul.com/zulu

-This is a stripped down version of the Zulu Open JDK 9 early preview
+This is a stripped down docker image with the Zulu Open JDK 9 early preview

 '
 sudo docker run -it cantara/zulu9-minimal java -version